Kakamotobi/Learned/Backend/NestJS/NestJS.md

 }
 ```
 ### Modules
+- Modules allow code to be organized into smaller chunks that can be lazy-loaded to run faster in serverless environments.
-- A module is a class that is annotated with a `@Module()` decorator.
+- To create a module, use the `@Module()` decorator.
   - This decorator provides metadata for Nest to use to organize the application structure.
 - Each feature can have a module which will ultimately need to be included in the application's root module.
   - The root module is the starting point at which Nest builds the application graph.
-- Module properties include:
+### Module Properties
 - `imports`
   - The list of imported modules that export the providers which are required in this module.
 - `controllers`
   - The set of controllers in this module which have to be instantiated.
 - `providers`
   - The providers that will be instantiated by the Nest injector and that may be shared at least across this module.
 - `exports`
   - The subset of `providers` that are provided by this module and should be available in other modules which import this module.
 #### Example
 ```ts
 // users/users.module.ts